ben-schulz/vanila-js-project/README.md

-# winding-word
-text is constructed as it is read
+# it doesn't take much

+run your tests once with

+`make test`

+or start the watcher with

+`make watch`

+read and write code.